Hollywilkerson/learn_command_line_exercises/chapter_9/readme.md

  So i created another empty file named "foo.txt" within the directory "temp"

-DO MORE
+# DO MORE SECTION

-Unix: Make a directory, change to it, and then make a file in it.
+# Unix: Make a directory, change to it, and then make a file in it.
 Then change one level up and run the rmdir command in this directory.
 You should get an error.
 Try to understand why you got this error.